1. Home

 Testing Foods & Assessing Safety | Analytical Results | Authorized PFAS | Q&A | Announcements | Market Phase-Out of Grease-Proofing Substances Containing PFAS

 Per- and polyfluoroalkyl substances (PFAS) are a diverse group of thousands of chemicals used in hundreds of types of products.
 PFAS in the environment can enter the food supply through crops and animals grown, raised, or processed in contaminated areas.
-It is also possible for very small amounts of PFAS to enter foods through food packaging, processing, and cookware.
+It is also possible for very small amounts of PFAS to enter foods through processing and cookware.

 Because exposure to some types of PFAS have been linked to serious health effects, we are working to better understand PFAS in foods.
 Since 2019, we have:

-In 2025 and 2026, we will continue to test foods collected through FDA’s Total Diet Study (TDS) Program to help inform U.S. consumers’ exposure to PFAS from foods.
-We are reviewing data from additional seafood testing, including a targeted sampling assignment of bivalve mollusks, including clams, oysters, mussels, and scallops, and a 600-sample survey of the top ten consumed seafood species in the U.S.
+The FDA will continue to test foods collected through FDA’s Total Diet Study (TDS) to help inform U.S. consumers’ exposure to PFAS from foods.
+We are reviewing data from additional seafood testing, including a targeted sampling assignment of bivalve mollusks, such as clams, oysters, mussels, and scallops.

 The results of our testing are summarized and posted throughout the year.
-If the agency finds that the level of PFAS indicates a health concern for a particular food, we take action, which may include working with the manufacturer to resolve the issue and taking steps to prevent the product from entering, or remaining in, the U.S. market.
-For example, in 2022, two firms recalled products after FDA’s testing determined the levels of PFAS were a likely health concern.
-FDA issued Import Alert 99-48, Detention without Physical Examination of Foods Due to Chemical Contamination, in 2024 to prevent entry of such food shipments into the US.
-Adding firms to an import alert is part of FDA’s commitment to reducing potentially harmful exposures to chemical contaminants in the food supply.
+If the agency finds that the level of PFAS in food may render it injurious to health, we take action, which may include working with the manufacturer to resolve the issue and taking steps to prevent the product from entering, or remaining in, the U.S. market.
+For example, in 2022, two firms recalled (products after FDA’s testing determined the levels of PFAS that may have rendered the products injurious to health.
+The FDA issued Import Alert 99-48, Detention without Physical Examination of Foods Due to Chemical Contamination, in 2024 to prevent entry of such food shipments into the US.
+Adding firms to an import alert is part of the FDA’s commitment to reducing potentially harmful exposures to chemical contaminants in the food supply.

 Research, Testing & Analysis